SanjanaaD/Indian_Currency_Recognition_Using_Parallel_Processing/README.md

 # Indian_Currency_Recognition_Using_Parallel_Processing
 This repository consists of all the documents regarding the Indian currency recognition software .The detection is done using OpenCV.
 The computations are performed in parallel fashion using multithreading.
 Refer to the document attached for complete explanation of the software.
 The software is built using Python.

+detect.py- Final Code
+utils.py-Consists of all the functions used in detect.py